mollie/laravel-mollie/UPGRADE.md

 ### Deferred Service Provider
 The main `MollieServiceProvider` is now deferrable, which means it will only be loaded when the Mollie API is actually used in your application.
 This can improve application performance.

-If you're using the Socialite integration, the `MollieSocialiteServiceProvider` will still be loaded on every request to ensure the Socialite driver is properly registered.
+The `MollieSocialiteServiceProvider` is now also deferred and will only be loaded when `laravel/socialite` is installed in your application.

 ### Change in calling API endpoints
 Earlier versions of Laravel-Mollie provided access to endpoints via both methods and properties.
-Moving forward, access to endpoints will be exclusively through properties, aligning with the practices of the mollie-api-php SDK.****
+Moving forward, access to endpoints will be exclusively through properties:

 ```php
 // before